 A draft protocol for establishing commonality between native vegetation asset accounts.

-The Wentworth Group of Concerned Scientists is an independent group of Australian scientists concerned with advancing solutions to secure the long term health of Australia’s land, water and biodiversity.
+We are an independent group of scientists and professionals, working to secure the long-term health of Australia’s land, water and biodiversity.